grandmike-michaelchan/205CDE-CourseWork-1/README.md

 Demo: http://dtgroups.ddns.net/prototype/205cde-cw1/index.html
 Github souce code: https://github.com/grandmike-michaelchan/205CDE-CourseWork-1.git

+# All updates will be uploaded in Git
 ## If webpage not working, it is because demo server is down, need href manually in nav section ##